jesperpedersen/postgres-tools/PostgreSQLInfo/README.md

 # PostgreSQLInfo

-This tool generates a THML report about the PostgreSQL configuration.
+This tool generates a HTML report about the PostgreSQL configuration.

 ## Requirements